MarchettoFrancesco/MarchettoFrancesco/README.md

 Student
 -----------------

-👨‍🎓 I’m currently learning Internet Of Things, Machine Learning and big data at the University of Udine
+👨‍🎓 I have a Bachelor Degree in Internet Of Things, Machine Learning and big data at the University of Udine I am currently enrolled in a Master Degree in Artificial Intelligence and CyberSecurity at University of Udine and University of Klagenfurt

 👀 I’m interested in AI for the medical field, big passion for hardware and finance

-🏆 Awarded in Tezos Hackaton and ICPC partecipant
+🏆 Awards: Tezos Hackaton, ICPC partecipant, Digithon top 100 startups in Italy, UniCredit NextGen partecipant

 ## Main Skills